 Missouri License Suspension & Revocation Consequences

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Vernon County, MO after 30 days.
+- First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Vernon County, MO area after 30 days.

-How to Get a Hardship License (Limited Driving Privilege) in Vernon County, MO
+How to Get a Limited Driving Privilege (Hardship License) in Vernon County, MO

-If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Vernon County, MO.
-You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
-If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:
+If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Vernon County, MO.
+To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
+After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:

-If you need to restore limited driving privileges, consult a knowledgeable Vernon County, MO DWI lawyer as soon as possible to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Vernon County, MO DWI lawyer now to help improve your chances of approval.

 Vernon County Resources